What Is Thai Chicken Flatbread?

 What is Thai chicken flatbread?

-Thai chicken flatbread is a fusion dish built on a crispy flatbread base spread with peanut sauce instead of tomato sauce, topped with shredded mozzarella, cooked chicken, shredded carrots, spring onions, and bean sprouts, then baked until the cheese melts and the edges turn golden.
+Thai chicken flatbread is a fusion dish built on a crispy flatbread base spread with peanut sauce instead of tomato sauce, topped with shredded mozzarella, cooked chicken, shredded carrots, chopped spring onions, and bean sprouts, then baked until the cheese melts and the edges turn golden.
 It combines the structure of a flatbread pizza with the flavors of the Thai kitchen.
 It was created for a weekend pizza night with grandchildren and has been a hit at every table since.

 How do you make Thai chicken flatbread step by step?